agliber/agliber.github.io/docs/faq.md

 Not yet.
 For now, we recommend making sure you have enough funds in the bank account before creating a transfer.

-### If I have a joint account (like a husband-wife scenario) can both people link that account to their banqdrop account separately?
+### Can two people both link the same bank account?

 No. A bank account can only be linked once.

+For example, if couple shares a joint bank account only one person can link that account to Banqdrop.

-### If I link a bank account are other accounts with that bank visible to Banqdrop?
+### Are other non-linked accounts under the same bank visible to Banqdrop?

+No. Only the selected bank account will be visible to Banqdrop.

-No. For example, suppose you have a checking and a savings account with Wells Fargo.
+For example, suppose you have a checking and a savings account with Wells Fargo.
 If you link a bank account with Banqdrop by signing in with Wells Fargo and selecting your checking account, Banqdrop does not see your savings account information.

 ## Data Sharing / Privacy